 An External Market Buyer or an Internal Market Buyer that is not a Load Serving Entity may withdraw from this Agreement by giving written notice to the Office of the Interconnection specifying an effective date of withdrawal at least one day after the date of the notice.

-Withdrawal from this Agreement shall not relieve a Market Buyer of any obligation to pay for electric energy or related services purchased from the PJM Interchange Energy Market prior to such withdrawal, to pay its share of any fees and charges incurred or assessed by the Office of the Interconnection prior to the date of such withdrawal, or to fulfill any obligation to provide indemnification for the consequences of acts, omissions or events occurring prior to such withdrawal; and provided, further, that withdrawal from this Agreement shall not relieve any Market Buyer of any obligations it may have under, or constitute withdrawal from, any other Related PJM Agreement.
+Withdrawal from this Agreement shall not relieve a Market Participant of any obligation to pay for electric energy or related services purchased from the PJM Markets, FTR markets or any other markets operated by PJM prior to such withdrawal, to pay its share of any fees and charges incurred or assessed by the Office of the Interconnection and/or PJMSettlement prior to the date of such withdrawal, or to fulfill any obligation to provide indemnification for the consequences of acts, omissions or events occurring prior to such withdrawal; and provided, further, that withdrawal from this Agreement shall not relieve any Market Participant of any obligations it may have under, or constitute withdrawal from, any other Related PJM Agreement.